StarGaze870/ServiceChargeApp/README.md

 ![connectionProfile](/guide_images/connectionProfile.png)

-8. Click Test Connection if it is successfully conencted to the database
+8. Click Test Connection if it is successfully connected to the database

 ![pingSuccess](/guide_images/pingSuccess.png)